 There are several ways stress can impact your weight.
 When you’re stressed, you might be more prone to “emotional eating” or “stress eating,” which often involves consuming unhealthful, calorie-rich foods.
 If you experience ongoing, chronic stress, this may cause you to frequently turn to these foods—which can contribute to weight gain over time.

 Chronic stress also leads to consistently elevated levels of cortisol.
 Cortisol is known as the “stress hormone” because your body releases more of it into the bloodstream when you’re under psychological or physical stress.
 Cortisol can raise your blood pressure, your blood sugar, and also impact your immune system.
 Studies have shown that high cortisol levels are associated with being overweight and having more visceral fat (fat that’s located around the abdomen).
-If you want to find out what your cortisol levels are, you can take an Everlywell cortisol test and better understand your patterns of stress.

 When you’re feeling stressed, you might be less likely to go for a long walk or venture to your favorite yoga class.
 This is because stress tends to give us that feeling of being emotionally tapped out.
 When we feel this way, it’s harder to exercise, eat right, and get enough sleep.
 Learning how to effectively manage stress is a great step toward increasing your overall well-being, maintaining a healthy lifestyle, and making unwanted weight gain less likely.